mwmlln/shinju_select/README.md

   **Navigation menu** - The navigation menu is clear and consistent throughout the site to provide the users  easy navigation Menus in the navigation bar reflects user's login status and account roles.

+  **Footer** - The footer consists of followings:

+   * Links to about, delivery info, and contact pages.
+   * Shop name and newsletter signup
+   * Facebook link

-  **Landing page** - The landing page has a brief description of the purpose of the site
+  **Landing page** - Landing page start with carousel images of products and ocean where pearls for our products are produced.
+Followed by the images are large category link buttons with associated images, with button to display all product below them.
+There is a brief description of the purpose of the site for the site.

-  **Product list** - Provides the list of the products summaries
+  **Product list** - Provides the list of the products summaries.
+This page displays all the products,  spasific category, or product with specific tags.
+Each product has image, name, price and tags in this list.
+Shoppers can then press the button to diplay the product detail page for the product they are interested in.

-  **Product detail page** -  Provide the details of the selected item and select size where applicable and button to add the item in the bag
+  **Product detail page** -  Provide the details of the selected item including addtional images and button to add the item in the bag.

-  **Bag Page** - List the items added in the bag
+  **Bag Page** - List the items added in the bag.
+Shopper can then review or amend thier bag before they proceed to payment page.

-  **Check out Page** -
+  **Check out Page** - This page is linked to stripe payment system and shoppers can securely make their payment for the products they purchase.

   **Payment Page** -

-  **Edit profile Page** - Registered users can update their delivery information
+  **Edit profile Page** - Registered users can update their delivery information.
+They can also access their order history in this page.

   **Delete profile Page** - Registered users can delete their own profile

-  **Admin page** - This page is restricted to the site administrator and is used ---------
+  **Admin page** - This page is restricted to the site administrator and is used for

-  **About the site page** – Information on the site is provided on this page.
+  **About the site page** – Information about the site is provided on this page.

+  **Delivery info page** – Information about the delivery is provided on this page.

  **Planned Features:**
   * The site should be responsive and user-friendly on all devices.